 A laser using gas as the active medium.
 The pumping mechanism is an electric discharge, although some high-power forms employ chemical reaction or gas compression and expansion to form population inversion.

 A light beam where the electric field profile in a plane perpendicular to the beam axis can be described with a Gaussian function, possibly with an added parabolic phase profile.

 Ratio of the number of teeth on mating gears (larger gear : smaller gear).
 For example, a ratio of 16:1 means that the smaller gear (or pinion) makes sixteen revolutions for every one revolution of the larger mating gear.

 In optics, a faint second image caused by reflections within an optical component.
-In spectroscopy, a false image of a spectral line formed by irregularities in the ruling of a diffraction grating.
+In paranormal investigation, a picture of a ghost, spectre, or phantom.